tanlandy/Leetcode_Python/高频分类整理/10-DFS.md

 - Traverse and find/create/modify/delete node
 - Traverse with return value (finding max subtree, detect balanced tree)

+### Think like a node
+when you are a node, only things you know are:
+1. your value
+2. how to get to your children

+### Defining the recursive function
+two things needed
+1. Return value (Passing value up from child to parent)
+   - Ask what information we need at the current node to make a decision
+2. Identify states (Passing value down from parent to child)
+   - what states do we need to maintain to compute the return value for the current node

+### Pre-order, In-order, and Post-order
+1. Pre-order: make the decision before looking at your children
+2. Post-order: make the dicision after collecting information on children

 ### Combinatorial problems
 DFS/backtracking and combinatorial problems are a match made in heaven (or silver bullet and werewolf 😅).
 As we will see in the Combinatorial Search module, combinatorial search problems boil down to searching in trees.